ticianavalle/2016goals/README.md

 3. Limbo - finished
 4. The Witcher 2 - Assassins of Kings - finished
 5. The Witcher 3 - The Wild Hunt *
-6. Ryse son of rome *
+6. Ryse son of rome *playing
 7. The Walking Dead Season 1 *
 8. The Wolf among us *playing
 9. Ori and the blind forest definitive edition *